 First, it’s important to understand what a VPN is.
 A virtual private network is a layer of protection between your devices and the internet.
 It hides your IP address and your location, and it encrypts your data.

 A VPN protects you and your online traffic from snooping and interference from hackers, governments and your internet service provider.
-VPNs keep your online activity private and allow to access sites and services that may be restricted in certain areas.
+VPNs keep your online activity private and allow you to access sites and services that may be restricted in certain areas.

 Here’s an important caveat: Trustworthy VPNs will never keep logs of your activity or connection.
 ExpressVPN doesn’t.
 You can’t say the same for the free options out there.